Subscribe and stay up-to-date with the latest news and great offers from DEKALB, Asgrow and Deltapine.

 When rain is in the forecast, it can be tempting to rush corn planting to avoid delaying into the season.
 However, it may be better to wait if the forecast includes cold temperatures and precipitation.
 This is due to the physiological processes occurring in the first 24 to 48 hours after seed placement.

 Many corn growers believe that cold temperature damage is not an issue because the growing point of corn is at or below the soil surface until the V6 growth stage.
 This rule of thumb is usually the case regarding air temperature, but not always true with respect to soil temperature.
 In fact, wet soils with a temperature below 50°F may cause chilling injury during germination.
-Although it is possible to see this injury in corn, it occurs infrequently in good quality corn seed lots.
 Imbibitional chilling injury happens when a dry corn seed takes in cold water from rain or melting snow.
 Corn kernels imbibe 30% of their weight in moisture before germination can begin.1 Imbibition of moisture begins within the first 24 to 48 hours after planting.2 Cold water can cause cell membranes to become rigid and rupture, which may result in aborted radicles, proliferation of seminal roots, and delayed seedling growth.
 Such damage may limit or cease nutrient uptake, restricting normal development of the mesocotyl and coleoptiles, as well as allow for soil disease and pest entry.

 Figure 1.
 Chilling injury to a corn kernel.